k1610221/programs/myfetch/README.md

 ![](./pic.png)

 [Neofetch](https://github.com/dylanaraps/neofetch) is one of essential program for unixporn.
-But it's kind a "bloated".
+But it's kind a "bloat".

-So I built new one with cute tux.
+So I built new one with adorable Tux.
 Check out the script.